 3. Paris is pretty big

-- Notre Dame Cathedral and what’s left of the love locks bridge
+- Notre Dame Cathedral and what was once the love locks bridge

 - The Louvre